teincsolutions/aostp-dashboard/docs/PACKAGE_DELIVERY_API.md

 ## Notifications

-Upon successful delivery creation, the system sends a notification to the customer via the `NotificationsService`.
+Upon successful delivery creation, the system sends a notification to the customer via the `NotificationsService` confirming the package has been delivered.
 The notification includes:

 - Package tracking code
 - Delivery ID
-- Release date
+- Delivery date and time
 - Receiver name (if provided)
+- Delivered quantity

+**Notification Messages:**

+- **Email Subject**: "Package Delivered - AOSTP Logistics"
+- **Email Content**: Confirms successful delivery with full details including receiver name and delivery date
+- **SMS/WhatsApp**: Short confirmation message with receiver name (if available): "Hi [Customer], your package ([Tracking Code]) has been delivered.
+Received by: [Receiver Name].
+Delivery ID: [ID]"

 ---